Skip to Content

 The Supreme Court of Justice (대리재판소) serves as the micronational successor to the historic Pyeongliwon (평리원) of the Daehan Empire.
 It maintains an independent role, delivering authoritative and consistent legal interpretations across various levels for the Provinces, Protectorates, and Associated States of the Myeong Commonwealth.

-The Court encompasses a Court of Appeals (항소법원), presided over by the Lord Chancellor as Lord President (Hanja: 大理官; Hangul: 대리관), which acts as the final authority on federal civil and criminal matters.
+The Court encompasses a Court of Appeals (항소법원), presided over by the Lord Chancellor as Lord President (Hanja: 大理官; Hangul: 대리관), which acts as the final authority on confederal civil and criminal matters.
 Additionally, it includes a High Court (고등법원), led by the Lord Chief Justice (대리재판소장), serving as the court of first instance for such matters.
 The High Court comprises several specialised divisions: the Court of Emperor’s Bench (어좌법정) (handling constitutional, criminal, and civil cases), the Court of Chancery (의리법정) (addressing equity matters), the Court of the Exchequer (세무법정) (dealing with taxation), and the Court of Propriety Law (예법법정) (overseeing ritual and ethical issues).

 Judges of the Supreme Court of Justice are appointed by His Majesty The Emperor, upon the recommendation of an independent statutory commission.